Rubusch/linux-c/010__basics/37__mmap/README.md

-# mmap demo
+# MMAP Demo

+Show some handling of mmap() syscalls and how they can be implemented.
 Playing around with page frame number and mapping function on a chardevice.

 ## Usage